“I am fear. I’m here to protect you.”

 However, a fear of playing bigger in our business is not a good fear.
 It keeps us from showing up in big, bold ways that will help us help all those who need our services.
 This kind of fear shows up in ways that don’t always seem like fear at first:

 - Excuses for not doing things we know we need to do

 - Subtle self-sabotage

 This fear is rooted in the fear of the unknown, the fear of not maintaining the status quo, which, no matter how unpleasant it might be, is known and therefore comfortable.

 We all have Blood Ogres protecting us, and like the one in my dream, it really does have your best interests at heart.
-However, like you would with a protective dog, you need to train it (and sometimes ignore it) when it tries to protect you from the wrong things.
+However, as you would with a protective dog, you need to train it (and sometimes ignore it) when it tries to protect you from the wrong things.

 Now It’s Your Turn:

 Do you agree with my interpretation of today’s quote?
 Why or why not?
 What are your thoughts on fear and how it protects you?
-Please share your ideas, experiences and sage wisdom in a comment below.
+Please share your ideas, experiences, and sage wisdom in a comment below.